Lambert-Eaton Myasthenic Syndrome (LEMS)

 Causes / Inheritance

-The immune system normally defends the body against diseases, but sometimes it can turn against the body, leading to an autoimmune disease.
-LEMS is one of many autoimmune diseases, which include rheumatoid arthritis, Lupus and type 1 diabetes.
+The immune system normally defends the body against diseases, but sometimes it can turn against our own body, leading to an autoimmune disease.
+LEMS is one of many autoimmune diseases, which include rheumatoid arthritis, lupus, and type 1 diabetes.
 People with LEMS without cancer may have other autoimmune diseases.
-In all of these diseases, an army of immune cells that would normally attack disease-causing bacteria and cancer cells mistakenly attacks cells and/or proteins that have essential functions in the body.
+In all of these diseases, an army of immune cells and antibodies that would normally attack disease-causing bacteria and cancer cells mistakenly attacks cells and/or proteins that have essential functions in the body.

 At the normal neuromuscular junction, a nerve cell tells a muscle cell to contract by releasing the chemical acetylcholine (ACh).
-This release of ACh is triggered when an electrical spike of activity (action potential) reaches the end of the nerve and opens voltage-gated calcium channels that allow calcium ions to enter the nerve terminal.
-These calcium ions bind to a protein on Ach-containing vesicles, triggering the release of ACh.
+First, an electrical spike (action potential) in the nerve triggers the opening of voltage-gated calcium channels allowing calcium ions to enter the nerve terminal.
+These calcium ions bind to a protein on ACh-containing vesicles, triggering the release of ACh.

-After release from the nerve ending, ACh diffuses across to the muscle cell and binds to ACh receptors (AChRs).
-These receptors are pores that open after binding ACh, allowing an inward flux of electrical current that triggers muscle contraction.
-These contractions enable someone to move a hand, to dial the telephone, walk through a door or complete any other voluntary movement.
+ACh diffuses to the muscle cell and binds to ACh receptors (AChRs).
+This allows an inward flux of electrical current that triggers muscle contraction.
+These contractions enable someone to move a hand, dial the telephone, walk through a door or complete other voluntary movement.

 At the ending of the motor nerve, electrical activity normally opens calcium channels (red) that allow calcium ions to enter the nerve ending and trigger the release of acetylcholine (ACh) contained in vesicles (yellow circles).
 LEMS occurs when the immune system makes antibodies that selectively attack calcium channels.
 This leads to their internalization and destruction.
 As a result, in LEMS there are fewer calcium channels at nerve endings, leading to a reduction in ACh release and resulting muscle weakness.

-While myasthenia gravis (MG) targets the ACh receptors on muscle cells, LEMS targets voltage-gated calcium channels on the nerve endings to interfere with the trigger for ACh release.
+While myasthenia gravis (MG) targets the ACh receptors on muscle cells, LEMS targets voltage-gated calcium channels on the nerve endings, interfering with ACh release.